 Moonstone Beach, is just north of Cambria on the Central California coast.

-Running parallel to Highway 1, Moonstone Beach Drive runs right along the picturesque bluffs of Moonstone Beach.
-Since this is a popular area, hotels line the street with most of them featuring a sitting area out front for guests to enjoy the spectacular view.
+Running parallel to Highway 1, the appropriately named Moonstone Beach Drive runs right along the picturesque bluffs of Moonstone Beach.
+Since this is a popular area, hotels line the street where most of them feature a sitting area right out front for guests to enjoy the spectacular view.